Reports: N.Y. Giants fire coach Ben McAdoo, GM

 The Giants hired McAdoo away from Green Bay in 2014 to serve as Tom Coughlin’s offensive coordinator.
 He was elevated to head coach on Jan.
 14, 2016, less than two weeks after Coughlin was forced out after missing the playoffs for the fourth straight season.

-McAdoo had all the ingredients to be successful.
+McAdoo had all the ingredients to succeed.
 He was young, ran an up-tempo West Coast offense, had worked well with Manning and he seemed to be a coach the players would like.
-His practices were filled with music and innovated with short-interval segments.
+His practices were filled with music and marked by short-interval segments.

-McAdoo’s first season was magical.
+McAdoo’s first season was exceptional.
 Led by a revived defense, the team seemingly won every close game in a season in which most of the players stayed healthy.
 The only problem was the offense, which struggled to score playing with a poor offensive line, no running back and a lack of receivers other than Beckham.

-General manager Jerry Reese’s failure to address the line in the offseason was a major gaffe that led to McAdoo’s demise.
+Reese’s failure to address the line in the offseason was a major gaffe that led to McAdoo’s demise.

 The line, which lost center Weston Richburg and guard D.J.
 Fluker to season-ending injuries and has seen guard-tackle Justin Pugh’s time limited by back issues, wasn’t the only problem.
 The receiving corps was decimated by season-ending injuries to Beckham and Brandon Marshall, who never lived up to the hype of his signing, and return man/receiver Dwayne Harris.
-Sterling Shepard has also been limited by ankle and illness (migraine) problems.
+Sterling Shepard has also been limited by ankle problems and migraines.

-Prior to this move, the shortest tenure by a Giants’ head coach in recent years was the firing of Ray Handley after the 1992 season.
+Before this move, the shortest stay by a Giants’ head coach in recent years was that of Ray Handley — he was fired after the 1992 season.
 He lasted two years after replacing Bill Parcells.
 The only other time the team fired a head coach in midseason was in 1930 when LeRoy Andrews was replaced by Benny Friedman and Steve Owen.

 Join the Conversation